Mike Hickson spent 30 years in the military. He hopes his experience will help the contractor get a bridgehead in the sector, he tells Dave Rogers

 “The board have taken a decision that they are ging to build a defence sector.
 Defence is one of the areas that is going to grow.
 You follow the money so defence is accommodation for soldiers all the way to ammunition storage and developing barracks.”

-He says he hasn’t been given a specific turnover target but reckons £200m within three years feels achievable.
+He says he has not been given a specific turnover target but reckons £200m within three years feels achievable.

 I’ve committed to a five-year plan to develop an enduring programme of work in defence for Sir Robert McAlpine.

-Before riding around the US, he also spent time in New Zealand teaching rugby at King’s College in Auckland.
+Before riding around the US, he spent time in New Zealand coaching rugby at King’s College in Auckland.
 A keen player – he was in the back row – he spent a while there before returning back to Europe – on a motorbike.

-The motorbike thing also transferred to cars and he ended up becoming friends with the late Stirling Moss, the F1 driver widely regarded as one of the best to never win the drivers’ title.
+The motorbike thing also transferred to cars and he ended up becoming friends with Stirling Moss, the former Formula 1 driver who died in 2020 and was widely regarded as one of the best never to win the drivers’ title.

 No comments yet